 Mission | Staff | Advisors and Supporters

-The cornerstone of the Center for Values’ outreach is a public lecture series that brings in leading scholars to investigate topics at the intersection of technology and the humanities.
-In a cross-disciplinary approach to fostering public intellectualism, an international group of authors, artists, scientists, philosophers, theorists, and engineers engage a diverse audience in thinking about issues such as “Creativity in the Age of Technology” (2009 series) and “Exploring Human Enhancement” (2010 series).
-For 2011, we have adopted the topic of “Funded and Forbidden Knowledge: Science, Politics and Cultural Values.”
+The cornerstone of the Center for Values’ outreach is a public lecture series that brings in leading scholars, authors, and related authorities to investigate topics at the intersection of technology and the humanities.
+In a cross-disciplinary approach to fostering public intellectualism, an international group of authors, artists, scientists, philosophers, theorists, and engineers engage a diverse audience in thinking about issues such as “Creativity in the Age of Technology” (2009 series), “Exploring Human Enhancement” (2010), “Funded and Forbidden Knowledge: Science, Politics and Cultural Values” (2011), and “The Heart of Medicine: Values and Ethics in Health Care” (2012).
 The speakers further play a role in our academic community by meeting with interested undergraduate and graduate students and with members of courses that are designed in conjunction with the series.